winbo-yml-exe/nexos/README.md

 ## Credits (changes as i use or modify projects in the OS)

-NexOS GRUB theme - Coopydood
+NexOS GRUB theme - AdisonCavani

 GNOME (desktop enviroment) - The GNOME project